 When using soil, first make sure you use the right type.
 Use mildly fertilized potting soil or a seed starter.
 It should have a pH of approximately 6.
 This type of soil will have spores and mineral that help young marijuana plants thrive.
 Do not add nutrients – potting soil has enough nutrients for at least the first two weeks of the plant’s life.
 If you add any more nutrients, you risk killing your seedlings due to a nutrient overdose.
 Place your soil in a small pot.

 To prepare the soil for your seed, push your finger into it to create a small hole that is up to 1.5cm (0.6 inches) deep.
 You can also use a pen or pencil.
 Place one seed into the prepared hole and cover it with soil.
-If you’ve already germinated, the seed will have a root – place the root facing downward.
-(More on that later) After you’ve covered your seed, do not mess with it.
+If you’ve already germinated, the seed will have a root – place the root facing downward (more on that later).
+After you’ve covered your seed with loose soil, do not mess with it.
 That includes pushing it down further – this will happen naturally as you water it.

 Use a plant sprayer to moisten the soil and place the pots under a fluorescent lamp.
 Don’t use a windowsill, because the temperature is not stable enough for germination.
 The temperature of the soil should be 22° Celsius or 72° Fahrenheit which is easy to achieve with lighting.

 As I mentioned above, germinating in water is my favorite way to start my seeds.
-It may seem like a bad idea, as there is more water and light than recommended when using this method, but it works!
+It may seem like a bad idea, as there are more water and light than recommended when using this method, but it works!
 I’ve found that it is around 90% effective.
 The “trick” is not leaving the seeds in water too long.
-I tend to leave mine in water for around 24 hours, but you can leave them soaking for up to 7 days without too much of a worry.
+Usually, 24 to 48 hours is enough for the seeds to show their tail, but you can leave them soaking for up to 7 days without too much of a worry.

 To germinate with water, fill a glass with tap water and allow it to reach room temperature over a few hours.
 The temperature should be around 18° C or 65° F. Do not add nutrients.
-Drop 2-3 cannabis seeds into the water and watch for any changes.
+Drop 2 to 3 cannabis seeds into the water and watch for any changes.
 Refill the glass with fresh water every other day while maintaining its temperature.

 After about 2 to 4 days the seeds should start to split.
-You can place your seeds in soil at any point, but once the roots are 3 to 5 mm (.1 to .2 inches) long, they must be moved.
+You can place your seeds in the soil at any point, but once the roots are 3 to 5 mm (.1 to .2 inches) long, they must be planted.